Skip to section

 1. Range Of Assets.

-Your appetite for risk is the biggest predictor of your asset needs:
+Your risk appetite is the biggest predictor of your asset needs:

 - Riskier portfolios typically include CFDs on stocks, forex, crypto and ETFs.